mrstefangrimm/Parc/Documents/ProgrammingGuide.md

 ###### Dual Keycode

 This is only available for USB.
-The example formats a document in Visual Studio.
+The example below formats a document in Visual Studio.

 Example: